-At Andrew Jaynes, we provide alternatives to secondary glazing which can give you greater efficiency, as well as improving the overall aesthetic, inside and out.
+At Andrew Jaynes, we don’t install secondary glazing.
+We believe there are better ways to improve the thermal efficiency of historic windows and provide alternatives to secondary glazing which can give you greater efficiency, as well as improving the overall aesthetic, inside and out.

-Here we’ll provide answers to the most common questions you have about secondary glazing, and look at how a glazing replacement or a complete window replacement can offer a much better finish.
+Here we’ll provide answers to the most common questions you have about secondary glazing, and look at how a glazing replacement or a complete window replacement can offer a much better finish in your period home.

 What is secondary glazing for windows?